Kong/terraform-provider-konnect/docs/resources/dcr_provider.md

 Optional:

-- `dcr_token` (String, Sensitive) This secret should be copied from your identity provider's settings after you create a client and assign it as the management client for DCR for this developer portal Not Null
+- `dcr_token` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) This secret should be copied from your identity provider's settings after you create a client and assign it as the management client for DCR for this developer portal Not Null